Searching Chemical Availability (ChASe)

 For each result returned by the search query, a 'result card' is displayed.
 The content of the result cards is determined by the fields that are returned by each data source, so not all information is available for every record.
 At the top right of each result card you can see from which data source the result originates.

 The Source tab in the result card provides the contents of the result record in JSON format.
+The License tab displays license information for the data.

 What to do next